-Negotiations are dependent on several factors, such as your asking price, how the market's condition is, and how urgent the sale is.
+Negotiations are dependent on several factors such as your asking price, the current market condition, and how urgent the sale is.

 Always set a margin for negotiation.
 For example, if you intend to sell your property for RM600,000, you might want to set the price at RM630,000.

 Your agent will be able to give you invaluable advice on how to conduct these negotiations effectively.
 He or she can also assist both you and your buyer in reaching a mutual agreement.

 8) The Letter Of Offer

 Once an agreement on the sale price has been reached, both you and your buyer will need to sign a Letter of Offer.

 An estate agent will ask the buyer to pay an earnest deposit when the letter is drafted.
 This deposit is usually 2~3% of the offered amount.

 A Letter of Offer should contain the following information: